Our Services

 Helpful Resources

-Flying with neuropathy can worsen swelling, numbness and pain due to cabin pressure changes, prolonged immobility and dry cabin air, but consulting your doctor before travel, packing essential diabetes supplies and arranging TSA assistance can help you prepare.
-During the flight, wearing medical-grade compression socks, staying hydrated, moving every 30 minutes and monitoring blood sugar are key strategies to improve circulation and minimize discomfort.
+Flying with neuropathy can worsen swelling, numbness, and pain due to cabin pressure changes, prolonged immobility, and dry cabin air.
+To prepare, consult your doctor before travel, pack essential diabetes supplies, and arrange TSA assistance.
+During the flight, wear medical-grade compression socks, stay hydrated, move every 30 minutes, and monitor your blood sugar to improve circulation and minimize discomfort.

-See below for the full guide, as there are many more important considerations and detailed steps to protect your health before, during and after your journey.
+See below for the full guide, including more important considerations and detailed steps to protect your health before, during, and after your journey.

 Flying with Neuropathy: How to Prevent Swelling and Pain